6+ Day Road Trip to the Florida Keys: Everything You Need to Know

 • Drive time: Three and a half hours if you’re driving to Miami or three hours and 40 minutes if you’re going to Fort Lauderdale

-• Stay the night in: If you can’t find an afternoon or evening flight home, stay in Miami or Fort Lauderdale
+• Stay the night in: If you can’t find an afternoon or evening flight home, stay in Miami or Fort Lauderdale, like at the Sentral Wynwood or The Vagabond Hotel

 Sadly, it’s time for your Florida Keys road trip to come to an end!